cs50/ai-workshop/README.md

 # CS50 AI Workshop

-This workshop is designed to introduce you to the capabilities of OpenAI's APIs, including Chat Completion, Embedding, and Assistant APIs, with hands-on demonstrations and code examples.
+This workshop is designed to introduce you to the capabilities of OpenAI's APIs, including Responses, Embedding, and Assistant APIs, with hands-on demonstrations and code examples.

 Slides for this workshop are available [here](https://docs.google.com/presentation/d/11k93gz0mYpSwaB9bvbtofa2o11Pg7Z2_hrH3pB4APQ0/).